Foundations of Graphics & Compute: Volume 3: Computing

 Could you elaborate on what you mean by this?
 I'm not sure I follow.

-Discussion about programming in Foundations of Graphics & Compute: Volume 3: Computing
+Discussion about compute in Foundations of Graphics & Compute: Volume 3: Computing

 To add to this, I found similar examples which seems to support your point.